Linaro/lava/doc/distributed-deployment.rst

 appended to the ``authorized_keys`` file on the master for the SSHFS mount operation to work::

- sudo -u lavaserver -c "cat /var/lib/lava-server/home/.ssh/id_rsa.pub"
+ sudo su lavaserver -c "cat /var/lib/lava-server/home/.ssh/id_rsa.pub"

 Now connect to the master and enter this public key into the file::